Jason Dunn-Shaw (Member of Chambers)

 R v Arslan and others - the abduction and selling into sexual slavery of women from outside the UK by five defendants.

-R v Shearman - a middle-aged man who befriended a lady of 101 years of age whom he tried to marry in order to become the sole beneficiary under her will (to the execution of her intended legatees) and who stole from her.
+R v Shearman - a middle-aged man who befriended a lady of 101 years of age whom he tried to marry in order to become the sole beneficiary under her will (to the exclusion of her intended legatees) and who stole from her.

 R v Iaquaniello - a female police officer who faked a number of burglaries at her home in order to make insurance claims.
 As time went on she began to fake threats on her life and attempts to kill her - including cutting the brake pipes of her own car.
 This had the ultimate aim of suing the police for failing to protect her from her would-be killer.